SafiUllahAshfaq/interviews-learning/open-questions.md

 - How to specify access levels for variables in JS?
 - How many level of overriding can be done?
 - Why or when promises are used?
+- How spread (es6) works under the hood?

 ## Team Lead